Best charity and community bank accounts

 Take some time to consider what sort of account will work best for your charity.
 Savings accounts, while stricter with withdrawals, benefits from higher interest rates.
 On the flip side, current accounts provide instant access.

-To help answer this — and much more — this guide will walk you through 14 charity and community bank accounts to consider in 2020, partnered with an explainer and FAQ troubleshooter to break down everything you need to know.
+To help answer this — and much more — this guide will walk you through 14 charity and community bank accounts to consider today, partnered with an explainer and FAQ troubleshooter to break down everything you need to know.
 We've listed these accounts in order of their Trustpilot rating to make it easier for you to navigate.

 Every care has been taken to provide accurate info on each account provider.
 All facts and stats are right (according to the public websites) as of January 2020.

 - Can you use a personal account for a charity?